 A New Trail Connection in Renton

-Progress was also made this winter to complete four miles of the Eastside Rail Corridor trail in Renton.
+Progress was also made this winter to complete four miles of the ERC trail in Renton.
 Next time you’re riding the south-east section of the Lake Washington Loop, glance between Lake Washington Boulevard and Lake Washington and you’ll see that the old railroad bed is now home to a packed gravel trail between Gene Coulon and Newcastle Beach parks.
 While it’s not going to supplant the on-road route for road riders, or people riding to burn calories, the four miles of trail is already being used and embraced by the community.
 The interim gravel trail completes the southern four miles of the trail, and builds more of the regional trail that will connect Kirkland to Renton, via Bellevue, by 2020!

 Have you walked or ridden the new trail in Bellevue or Renton?
 Let King County know that the trail matters to you!